 We promote equal access to education for all, and support non-formal education for children affected by conflict, and HIV and AIDS.
-Our radical adult literacy programme, Reflect, was pioneered by ActionAid in Uganda, and is now in use in over 60 countries by 350 organisations.
+Our radical adult literacy programme - Reflect - was pioneered by ActionAid in Uganda.
+It is now in use in over 60 countries by 350 organisations.

 Poverty and equality in Uganda

 Uganda has experienced relative political stability and economic growth in recent years under the leadership of President Museveni.
-But with agriculture employing over 80 per cent of the work force and many rural families having no access to safe water or adequate food supplies, life remains challenging for Uganda’s poorest people.
+But with agriculture employing over 70 per cent of the workforce and many rural families having no access to safe water or adequate food supplies, life remains challenging for Uganda’s poorest people.

-Ongoing rebel fighting in the north has led to widespread human rights violations and the displacement of millions of people.
-The country also remains vulnerable to natural disasters, as seen in the 2007 floods, which left 400,000 people displaced.
+Ongoing rebel fighting by the Lord's Resistance Army in northern Uganda has led to widespread human rights violations.
+Millions of people have been displaced.
+The country remains vulnerable to natural disasters, as seen in the 2007 floods, which left 400,000 people displaced.